premchander-revature/interviewquestions/Interview Ques/JavaScript.md

 ---

-33. In how many ways a JavaScript code can be used in an HTML file?
+33. In how many ways a JavaScript code can be used in an HTML file?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)